Last updated on May 18, 2022

 OK, I hear all your drafters say, but what about drafts?
 It gets even more complex on this front.
 Not only will your card pool will be random, but you’ll also need to strike a certain balance.

 BO1 drafts are simpler since you only need to craft a single solid deck, no sideboard needed.
-But it also means you may need to ignore some very useful cards since it wouldn’t go well with your strategy and established synergy.
+But it also means you may need to ignore some very useful cards since they wouldn’t go well with your strategy and established synergy.
 In BO3, you need to keep the fact that you’ll have multiple strategies to deal with in mind.
 Our draft article (Theros draft, anyone?) will give you an idea of what you should be trying to do.

 Confused by Sideboarding?